Spring Minestrone Soup

 But back to this soup.

 I’ve made a more traditional minestrone in a slow cooker before, but I loved the idea of incorporating a bunch of fresh green springtime herbs and vegetables – peas, sugar snap peas, zucchini, spinach, and parsley.
 Add some cannellini beans and ditalini pasta to make it hearty enough to be a meal on it’s own.
 Then to seal the deal it’s finished with a dollop of fresh basil pesto.
+But if you need more may I suggest serving it alongside a homemade Chicken Salad Chick chicken sandwich?

 I actually have made this twice already because the first batch I canned and gave to a close friend going through breast cancer treatment right now.
 She enjoyed it so much I had to make more for myself because I only tasted one spoonful to make sure it was edible.
 And yes, I also gave her a fresh baked loaf and herby sourdough bread too ;-).